The Karoo Desert National Botanical Garden

 Owing to its situation in the Breede River Valley the Worcester Museum is a cultural history museum with a strong focus on agriculture.
 The collections emphasize the Cape colonial history with agricultural implements, wagons, furniture, glass, ceramics, textiles and metal.
 The grounds have been developed with structures forming a traditional Cape farm yard.
 Live demonstrations depict activities of a bygone era such as the baking of bread in an outdoor brick oven and the forging of metal by a blacksmith.
 The museum has a well developed educational function offering an annual program with the focus on traditional farm and household traditions such as the tramping grapes for wine making, shearing sheep, milking cows and candle making.

+Other Old railway exhibition hall with an industrial agricultural theme.
 Museum Shop where home-made products such as jams, preserves and soap are sold.
+Tea Room

 Tel: 023 342 2225 | Email: firstname.lastname@example.org | www.worcestermuseum.org.za

 Worcester Wine and Olive Route

 Cell: 084 245 3922 | Email: email@example.com. | www.worcesterwineroute.co.za

 The Worcester Wine & Olive Route is a wonderful experience in a friendly, charming world full of authentic hum-our and people who like smiling, and where the wines is excellent and a real delight.